-- A chain of events is necessary for analysis. (saving the course of play is crucial) - Reviewing every player action constitutes a very large calculation effort. - Reviews should be as unspecific as possible, so variations and new possibilities can be detected without additional effort. - Sanctioning fraud is a question of the operators' goals.
-(Not every minor cheat/exploit should lead to a ban)
+- A chain of events is necessary for analysis. (saving the course of play is crucial) - Reviewing every player action constitutes a very large calculation effort. - Reviews should be as unspecific as possible, so variations and new possibilities can be detected without additional effort. - Sanctioning fraud has to consider all impacts and player perceptions (Not every minor cheat/exploit should lead to a ban)